chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

  | 7	 | Week | 201724 | google | 9217.17
  | 8   | ...

+ (direct) traffic brings highest revenue, followed by google, with a down trend to the end of the month.
+Consider an increasing investment in direct ads and optimizing existing campaigns for even better results.

 ### Query 04: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017.
 ```sql
 WITH